 Levantine cuisine has been booming for some time now and is considered one of the most exciting food trends in the world.
-Falafel, hummus and taboulé are among the best-known dishes of Levantine cuisine - but where this comes from, there is so much more to discover and enjoy!
-And the beauty is, super many recipes are vegetarian or even vegan and only require a few ingredients.
+Falafel, hummus and taboulé are some of the best known dishes of Levantine cuisine - but where that comes from, there is so much more to discover and enjoy!
+And the great thing is: Super many recipes are vegetarian or even vegan and require only a few ingredients.
 So if you want less meat on your plate, but still want the full enjoyment, Levantine cuisine is the place to be!

 I grew up with Levantine cuisine.
 I'm very happy about that and I'm looking forward to spreading the taste of the Levant and my family's recipes to the world with my blog.
 But let's start from the beginning.

-The Levant is a region on the eastern Mediterranean Sea.
+Levant means a region on the eastern Mediterranean Sea.
 The term Levant comes from the Latin levante or the Middle French levant and means something like "East" and "Orient".
 The term is derived from levare, by which the Romans meant sunrise.
-The Romans then referred to all the countries east of Italy on the Mediterranean as the Levant, but especially the Middle East.
+The Romans then referred to all lands east of Italy on the Mediterranean as the Levant, but especially the Middle East.

-I was born in Beirut in the 1980s.
-Lebanon is considered part of the Levant, but Israel, Palestine, Syria and Jordan are also part of it.
-Even though I declare many dishes here in the blog as Lebanese, these or variations of them also exist in the other Levantine countries.
-But my perspective is Lebanese.
+I was born in Beirut in the 80s.
+Lebanon is considered part of the Levant, but it also includes Israel, Palestine, Syria, Jordan and even Cyprus.
+Even though I declare many dishes here on the blog as Lebanese, they or variations of them exist in the other Levantine countries as well.
+My perspective, however, is Lebanese.

 I like the term Levantine cuisine because it means that this region and even beyond (e.g. Egypt and parts of Turkey) are very similar in terms of cuisine and there is a close kinship here.
 At the table, we are united by much more than we are separated by political borders.

 Offshoots and influences